miasmaer/NULL/README.md

 ## General information

 *NULL* is a small, dependency-light packet sniffer built directly on `libpcap` and `ncurses`, with no other third-party libraries involved.
-It aims to be a fast, readable alternative to reaching for `tcpdump`/`wireshark` when you just want to eyeball what's crossing an interface.
+It aims to be a fast and readable.

 **Core capabilities:**